9 Scientific & Semi-Scientific Ways To Predict Baby Gender

 1. What’s the difference between a girl bump and a boy bump?

 It is believed that prominent bellies indicate a boy since boys weigh more at birth than girls.
-There is also a theory that weight spread around the hips might indicate a girl.
-In contrast, excess weight in the front may indicate a male.
-However, none of these claims are proven and might not be accurate.
+There is also a theory that weight spread around the hips or a high, round belly might indicate a girl.
+In contrast, excess weight in the front or low, outward belly may indicate a male.
+However, none of these claims are scientifically proven or consistently observed to make them a general thumb rule.

 2. What are the chances my baby will be a boy?